Yandex Cloud

 3. Click Create profile.

-• Basic default rule enabled for all traffic with the Deny action type.
+• Basic default rule enabled for all traffic with the Allow action type.

-• Smart Protection rule enabled for all traffic with the Full protection action type.
+• Smart Protection rule, sp-rule-1, enabled for all traffic with the Full protection action type.

 • From scratch.
 This profile includes only the basic default rule enabled for all traffic.

-8. In the Action for the default base rule field, select an action to apply to traffic not covered by the other rules: Deny or Allow.
+8. In the Action for the default base rule field, select what to do with traffic that does not match any other rule: Deny or Allow.

 9. Select or create an ARL profile to limit the number of requests.